Tettenhall: Education

-Tettenhall has its own private school Tettenhall College, which is based in Tettenhall Towers, the former home of the Thorneycroft family.
+Tettenhall College is a private school based in Tettenhall Towers, the former home of the Thorneycroft family.

-The King's C.E.
-School, formerly Regis Secondary School, is a voluntary aided Church of England school for 11- to 19-year-olds, in Tettenhall.
+St Regis Church of England Academy is a Church of England school for 11- to 19-year-olds.
 As part of the BSF programme, the school was refurbished and now incorporates Tettenhall Wood Special School onto its site.

 Christ Church Infants and Juniors are linked to the church of the same name, situated in Tettenhall Wood.

 St Michael's CofE School and Woodthorne Primary School are also located here.

 Transport

-Tettenhall has strong connections to Wolverhampton and Dudley with buses running every 9 minutes in the week and on weekends only to drop to a 20-minute frequency on evenings.
-There are also buses to Compton and Telford.
+Tettenhall has strong connections to Wolverhampton and Dudley with bus service 1 running every 9 minutes in the week and a 20-minute frequency on evenings and Sundays.
+Service 1 is operated by National Express West Midlands and also Let's Go.
+There are also buses to Compton (10/10A) and Telford (891).

-Tettenhall also was served by three railway stations which were on the former Wombourne Branch Line.
-The stations that served Tettenhall were Dunstall Park, Tettenhall and Compton Halt.
-The nearest railway station to the village is Wolverhampton and Bilbrook.

-There have been talks about opening a new station on the edge of Tettenhall on the Wolverhampton–Shrewsbury line.
+Tettenhall used to be served by three railway stations on the former Wombourne Branch Line, namely Dunstall Park, Tettenhall and Compton Halt but today the nearest railway stations to the village are Wolverhampton and Bilbrook.
+Since 2019 proposals have been made to open a new station on the edge of Tettenhall on the Wolverhampton–Shrewsbury line.

 The Tettenhall Transport Heritage Centre is the first transport museum in the City of Wolverhampton and is found in Tettenhall.